10/28/2024

 Moderator

-Okay, thank you very much, Kamilla and Mikael, for presenting and also answering all of questions.
-And I want to say a big thank you to everyone who followed this presentation with the Balka Group today.
-And I wish you all a great rest of the day and until next time.
-Thank you very much and goodbye.
+Okay.
+Thank you very much, Camilla and Mikael, for presenting and also answering all of our questions.
+And I want to say a big thank you to everyone who followed this presentation with Valko Group today.
+And I wish you all a great rest of the day.
+And until next time, thank you very much and goodbye.

 Disclaimer